le0pard/le0pard.github.io/src/content/blog/lego/l-scan-lego-scanner.md

 A frequent performance pitfall in browser-based image scanning involves pulling pixel matrices from a `<video>` element, transforming them into an array of raw integers, and passing them to a worker thread via a standard `postMessage()` execution.
 Doing this forces the underlying browser agent to create a deep duplicate of your frame data using the structured clone algorithm.

 Copying a dense 1080p frame buffer 30 to 60 times every single second quickly chokes the CPU, sparking garbage collection (GC) pauses that drop rendering frame rates to single digits.
-L-Scan skips this entire performance tax by utilizing **Transferable Objects** and **ImageBitmaps**.
+L-Scan skips this entire performance tax by utilizing [Transferable Objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) and [ImageBitmaps](https://developer.mozilla.org/en-US/docs/Web/API/ImageBitmap).

 Inside our main rendering pipeline, live frames are extracted directly from the active hardware media stream track using an image capture sequence, generating a lightweight, hardware-backed graphics resource reference: